typhoon-data-org/typhoon-orchestrator/docs/usage/functions.md

 # Functions

 Functions are the key building blocks of DAG tasks.
 Each task has to have a function to apply to data.
+Usually functions act on Hooks to extract or load data.

 In the example below we are using a custom function `exchange_rates_api.get_history` that would in the file `exchange_rates_api.py` in the `functions` directory.
 In this file you would put any function that your custom ExchangeRate Hook might need.